This guide is offered as an aid for those unfamiliar with Pennsic.

 - Use a fire pit.
 Cut away (and save) the sod and dig a pit larger than your fire and surround the outer edge with stones or piled dirt from the hole.
 This non-green barrier reduces the chance of grass fires.

 - Never leave a fire untended.
 If you are leaving the area for a while, or going to bed, bank the fire carefully.
 If you do not know how to bank a fire, put it out.
-(Actually, Security will probably put it out any way and, considering the way some encampments were set up, I don't blame them.)

 - Do not throw refuse in the fire.
 Most common plastics release toxic fumes when burned, glass bottles can shatter (explode), and cans will still need to be disposed of after the fire is out.

 - Leave the campsite cleaner than you found it.
 Clean up as you go (this really makes the whole trip more pleasant).
 When you are leaving, cover your fire pit and refill any other holes you have dug (replacing the sod is a nice touch).
 Note from the Cooper's: Mark your filled-in holes and ditches with flagging tape on a stick, or something else that can be easily seen.
 This helps us fix your campsites so you don't have divots the next year.
 If you don't have enough dirt to fill a hole, please come to the War Room and we'll help you.

 Eating during the War is a problem with several solutions.
 If the weather is typical (hot), you may not feel like eating much.
 Do not give in to this!
 Drink lots of fluids and force yourself to eat fruits and easy to digest protein during the day.
 This way, when it cools off at night, you will have enough energy to eat carbohydrates and other difficult to digest foods that you need.